AllTwinkleStars/alltwinklestars/Readme.md

 ## Hey <img src = "https://raw.githubusercontent.com/AllTwinkleStars/AllTwinkleStars/master/gifs/Hi.gif" width = 30px>, I'm [Sr. Full Stack Developer!](https://github.com/AllTwinkleStars/)

 ---
-✨ I'm a MERN Stack Developer who is passionate about making the web accessible to everyone and advocating for building open and inclusive developer communities.
+✨ I'm a Full-Stack Stack Developer who is passionate about making the web accessible to everyone and advocating for building open and inclusive developer communities.

 I love sharing my knowledge with others, and I do that through content creation on my Blog.
-I'm talented with React, Next.js, Gatsby, MUI, Ant Design, Node.js, ExpressJS, HTML, CSS, JavaScript, MongoDB and MySQL.
+I'm passionate in MERN Stack, Next.js, Django and ASP.NET.
 I'm also good at API integration, SEO and Navigation.
 My experience in developing responsive and user-friendly web applications has helped businesses improve their online presence and increase customer engagement.

 <!-- code gif-->